lnpandey/IITM_Research_Interpretability_of_Attention_Networks/CODS_COMAD/readme.md

 ### Table 4: SIN and CIN on MNIST and CIFAR
 - Mosaic creation from CIFAR and MNIST is same as mentioned in Table 3.1 and 3.2
+- From mosaic data, CIN data is created with different alpha values.
 - MLP1 is 1 hidden layer with 64 neurons with ReLU activation.
 - CNN-2 : conv1(6,5)-conv2(16,5)-fc(120)-fc(84)-fc(10)
 - Mini-Inception-8 is having 8 inception layer